matthewarucan/E-commerce-Analytics/README.md

 ## Guiding Question 1: Which categories contribute most to revenue and overall sales performance?
 ![](assets/)
+Men’s Shoes saw a 25% increase in sales from 2021 ($12,541.77) to 2022 ($15,671.12), followed by a significant 46% jump in 2023, reaching $22,908.86.
+However, sales dropped by 56% in 2024, with Men’s Shoes generating $10,044.13.
+Men’s Jackets and Men’s Pants showed more modest changes, with Men’s Jackets seeing a 43% increase from 2021 to 2022 and then a 12% decrease in 2023.
+Overall, Men’s Shoes consistently dominated, despite fluctuations in other categories.

 ## Guiding Question 2: Does offering free shipping influence total revenue and profit?
 ![](assets/)
+The data indicates that offering free shipping significantly boosts sales performance.
+Items with free shipping generated $97,511.74, more than double the revenue of $46,091.53 from items without free shipping, a 111% increase.
+Additionally, total orders for items with free shipping were 1,132, compared to just 499 for items without, a 127% increase.
+However, the average order value (AOV) for free shipping orders was slightly lower at $86.14, compared to $92.37 for non-free shipping orders, a 7% decrease.
+Overall, the data supports that free shipping effectively drives higher sales and order volume, despite a slight reduction in AOV.

 ## Guiding Question 3: What periods (months, weeks, or days) see the highest and lowest sales?
 ![](assets/)
+The sales analysis reveals distinct patterns in purchasing behavior.
+August had the highest sales at $19,054.46, while October recorded the lowest at $7,860.00, representing a 58% decrease.
+On a weekly level, Week 31 (late July to early August) led with $5,470.06, while Week 53 (the last week of the year) saw a dramatic drop to $282.66, marking a 95% decline.
+Regarding days of the week, Sunday topped sales with $21,343.19, closely followed by Saturday at $20,994.21.
+Midweek days performed well, with Wednesday generating $20,690.80.
+Sales remained relatively steady from Monday to Friday, ranging from $19,652.05 (Monday) to $20,690.80 (Wednesday).
+These trends highlight weekends and late summer as peak sales periods, while the end of the year, especially Week 53, sees a sharp decline in revenue.

 ## Guiding Question 4: How do seasonality and specific holidays/events (e.g., Black Friday, Christmas, Back-to-School) impact purchasing behavior?
 ![](assets/)
+An analysis of purchasing behavior across specific seasons and holidays reveals key trends.
+During the Back to School period (August to mid-September), total revenue reached $26,531.74 from 324 orders, with an average order value of $81.89.
+This represents a 22% increase in revenue compared to Regular Days, which saw $113,150.67 from 1,256 orders, averaging $90.09 per order.
+In contrast, Black Friday (late November) generated $2,484.60 from 32 orders, averaging $77.64 per order, reflecting a 91% decrease in revenue compared to Back to School.
+The Christmas season (late December) recorded $1,436.26 in revenue over 19 orders, with an average order value of $75.59, marking a 94% decrease from Back to School revenue.
+These findings highlight that the Back to School season significantly boosts sales, while Black Friday and Christmas have less of an impact.
+Interestingly, the average order value is highest on Regular Days, suggesting that customers tend to spend more outside major shopping events.

 # 6: ACT
 Based on the data analysis, several actionable strategies can be implemented to optimize my business sales in Q4 and drive long-term growth.